 It wasn’t until a year into my first job at Auto Trader did I begin to really understand news.
 Here are some of the stories I’ve broken, plus some context around them.

-Please note, I will never use my position at British Esports to hear about industry rumours and break stories on Esports News UK!
+Please note, I never used my position at British Esports to hear about industry rumours and break stories on Esports News UK!
 That would be unprofessional and a conflict of interest.
-Unfortunately it means I have had to sit on many interesting pieces of news and not write them, but that’s the current position I’m in.
+Unfortunately it means I had to sit on many interesting pieces of news and not write them, but no longer – as of February 2021 I stepped back full-time from British Esports.

 - Overwatch 2 in development (Esports News UK, 2017): A few people laughed at me in disbelief when I originally wrote this story, but I trust my sources and, in 2019, the game was confirmed.
 I was technically the first to publicly reveal its existence